 Bryan Gowdy

-Bryan Gowdy is a board-certified appellate
+Bryan Gowdy is a board-certified appellate lawyer.

-the law, including plaintiff's injury and products liability,
+including plaintiff's injury and products liability, commercial

-commercial cases, criminal law, and family law.
+cases, criminal law, and family law.
 He has briefed and orally argued appeals

 before the U.S. Supreme Court, several U.S. Courts of Appeals, the